frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/accounts/accounting-period.md

 Here Accounting Period can be used to limit the time period within which transactions can be submitted to preserve the integrity of the corresponding reports.

+## 1. How to create an Accounting Period

-## 2. What is the "Closed" option for the selected transactions used for?
+### 1.1 What is the "Closed" option for the selected transactions used for?

 ![Accounting Period Child Table](/docs/assets/img/accounts/accounting-period-closed.png)